top of page

 If I won the lottery ... nothing much would change, I'm already living life the way I want to live.

-The key to a good life is ... don't covet other people's lives.
+The key to a good life is ... don't covet other people's lives (and stay the fuck away from social media).

 The greatest pleasures ... are the simplest ones: making do with what you have and can afford.
 Like a sandwich.